-Medicinal remedies are a type of dietary supplement used for healing that benefit healthy performance of the body and any of the various systems, organs, glands, and tissues.
+Medicinal remedies are a type of food known as a dietary supplement used for health and healing of the body, emotions, mind, and spirit and any of the various systems, organs, glands, and tissues.
 Remedies are used medicinally when they are taken for their unique constituents and not only for any essential nutrients they may contain.
 The medicinal properties of how remedies work by their unique constituents is researched in herbal medicine, a part of herbalism, which are methods of understanding herbs within herbology.

 Types of Medicinal Remedies

 Medicinal remedies include fiber, probiotics, spices, herbs, and some types of mushrooms.